Mental and Physical Wellbeing

 Adults in school may also express concerns about a child with whom they work.
 In all cases home/ school liaison is crucial in order to support the child’s wellbeing and regular discussions would take place.

-Once these concerns were expressed the child would be observed in school and different strategies e.g. social stories, movement breaks, small group work, mentoring, Place 2 Be would be trialed in order to support the child.
+Once these concerns were expressed the child would be observed in school and different strategies e.g. social stories, movement breaks, small group work, mentoring, counselling would be trialled in order to support the child.
 A referral to the school Educational Psychologist or visit to the family GP may be suggested.

 In an emergency situation, with parent’s authorisation, the school will liaise directly with the local hospital to support the child.
 In very rare cases Social Care may be involved, generally with parents’ permission.